richgieg/CppND-Capstone-Project/README.md

 This is my game Hipster Hop that I created as my capstone project in Udacity's C++ Nanodegree course.

+This project demonstrates various C++ control structures, object-oriented programming, modern C++ memory management techniques using smart pointers, as well as wrapping unsafe structures from a third-party C library in a RAII (resource acquisition is initialization) handle class to ensure cleanup.

 # Contents
 - [Prerequisites](#prerequisites)
 - [Build](#build)